denzuko-archive/denzuko-website/_posts/2015-01-23-introductions.md

 On another hand there is the serious professional who's always out to get things done for the client.
 Many business contacts know this side of Dwight Spencer.

 On the final hand, yes three hands because any more than that and we'll have to look like some hindi deity, there is the funny, quick witted and strongly devoted family man.

+In